EducationEducation

 Education is a central socio-economic right that provides the foundation for lifelong learning and economic opportunities.
 Children have a right to basic education and are admitted into grade 1 in the year they turn seven.
 Basic education is compulsory in grades 1 – 9, or for children aged 7 – 15.
 Children who have completed basic education also have a right to further education (grades 10 – 12), which the government must take reasonable measures to make available.

 South Africa has high levels of school enrolment and attendance.
-Amongst children of school-going age (7 – 17 years), the vast majority (98%, or 11.3 million children) attended some form of educational facility in 2018.
-This is a small but significant increase from 2002, when the reported attendance rate was 95%.
-The overall increase is mainly due to a small but real growth in reported attendance rates for African and Coloured children over the 17-year period.
-In 2018, for the first time since this indicator was tracked, there are no significant differences in attendance rates across race groups.
-Of a total of 11.6 million children aged 7 – 17 years, 232,000 were reported as not attending school in 2018.
+Among children of school-going age (7 – 17 years), the vast majority are reported to attend some form of educational facility.
+There was a small but significant increase from 2002, when the reported attendance rate was 95%, to 2018, when reported attendance rates were 98%.
+The overall increase was mainly due to the growth in reported attendance rates for African and Coloured children, and in 2018, for the first time since this indicator was tracked, there were no significant differences in attendance rates across race groups.

-The main reasons for non-attendance can therefore be divided into three main categories: system failures (including exclusions and quality problems); financial barriers; and illness or disability.
-Together, these account for over 70% of non-attendance.
+The General Household Survey asks about reasons for non-attendance for those who are not attending an educational institution.
+The main reasons for non-attendance can be divided into three main categories: system failures (including exclusions and quality problems); financial barriers; and illness or disability.
+Together, these account for nearly two thirds of non-attendance.

-Pregnancy accounts for around 7% of drop-out amongst teenage girls not attending school, and only 3% of all non-attendance.1
+Pregnancy accounts for 2% of all non-attendance and 7% of non-attendance amongst teenage girls who are not attending school.1

 Although the costs of education are cited as a barrier for those who are not attending (and who tend to be older), the overall attendance rate for children in the lower income quintiles is not significantly lower than those in the wealthier quintiles.